lestrrat-go/jwx/README.md

 Please make sure to include tests that excercise the changes you made.

-If you are editing auto-generated files (those files with the `_gen.go` prefix, please make sure that you do the following:
+If you are editing auto-generated files (those files with the `_gen.go` suffix, please make sure that you do the following:

 1. Edit the generator, not the generated files (e.g. internal/cmd/genreadfile/main.go)
 2. Run `make generate` (or `go generate`) to generate the new code